 Play is governed by the current USGA Rules of Golf and local rules for each course.
 Local rules will be provided by each course and will be available on site upon request on the day of the event.
 Questions with respect to the rules of golf and scoring will be settled by the on-site course golf professional presiding over the event, and whose decision will be final.
 The golf professional will be designated on the day of the event.

-Participants will enter by logging-on to www.e4agolf.com, completing the registration form, and paying the entry fee.
-Entry/registration fees are non-refundable unless Els for Autism cancels the event in advance of event day (See Cancellation & Inclement Weather Policy.)
+Participants will register by logging-on to www.e4agolf.com, completing the registration form, and paying the entry fee.
+Registration fees are non-refundable unless Els for Autism cancels the event in advance of event day (See Cancellation & Inclement Weather Policy.)
 Donations are non-refundable under any circumstance.
 Golf Challenge organizers reserve the right to reject any application that, in its sole discretion, is incomplete, not compliant with the terms and conditions of the Golf Challenge or is otherwise ineligible.

 Openings for each Golf Challenge event are limited and will be assigned on a first come, first serve, basis at the time of reservation.
 Teams may participate in any number of regional events.
 However, participants may only use the registration fees from one team at one event to qualify for The Grand Finale.